blockchaintp/sextant/docs/users/management.md

 ## Delete a User

-On the row for the user you would like to delete, click the trash can icon in the `Actions` column.
+On the row for the user you would like to delete, click the trashcan icon in the `Actions` column.

 ![Sextant Edit Icon](../images/sextant-users-delete-icon.png){ .shadow}

 This will prompt you to *confirm* that you do want to delete the selected user.
-Be sure you want to delete the user as this action is not reversable.
+Be sure you want to delete the user as this action is not reversible.

 ![Sextant Delete User](../images/sextant-delete-user.png){ .shadow}

-## An explanation of different role based access for Cluster Routes
+## An explanation of different role-based access for Cluster Routes

 |userName|USER_TYPE|read|update|delete|
 |:-:|:-:|:-:|:-:|:-:|